DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Related Work

-\textbf{Self-supervised representation learning:} Multiple works explore learning visual representations without labels (see~\citep{liu2021self} for a survey).
+\textbf{Self-supervised representation learning:} Multiple works explore learning visual representations without labels~\citep{liu2021self}.
 The more recent contrastive methods generate random views of images through data augmentations, and then force representations of positive pairs to be similar while pushing apart representations of negative pairs~\citep{simclr, moco}.
 With the goal of attaining hard negative samples, such methods typically use large batch sizes~\cite{simclr} or memory banks~\citep{moco, mocov2}.
-Non-contrastive methods such as BYOL~\citep{byol} and VICReg~\citep{bardes2022vicreg} eliminate the need for negative samples through various techniques that avoid representation collapse~\citep{jing2022understanding}.
+Non-contrastive methods such as BYOL~\citep{byol} and VICReg~\citep{bardes2022vicreg} eliminate the need for negative samples through various techniques such as regularization or architecture tricks that avoid representation collapse~\citep{jing2022understanding}.
 Recently, several SSL methods have been adapted to pre-train GNNs~\citep{graphsslsurvey}.
-Deep Graph Infomax (DGI)~\citep{dgi} and InfoGCL~\citep{xu2021infogcl}) rely on mutual information maximization or information bottle-necking between patch-level and graph-level summaries.
-MVGRL~\citep{hassani2020MVGRL} incorporates multiple views, and BGRL~\citep{bgrl} adapts BYOL to graphs to eliminate the need for negative samples, which are often memory-heavy in the graph setting.
-The experiments demonstrate the high degree of scalability of non-contrastive methods and their effectiveness in leveraging both labeled and unlabeled data.
+BGRL~\citep{bgrl} adapts BYOL to graphs to eliminate the need for negative samples, which are often memory-heavy in the graph setting.
+In this work, we follow a principled approach for SSL pre-training based on VICReg ~\citep{balestriero2022globalocal} compared to other methods such as BGRL that rely on architecture tricks and heuristics.